laurent-laporte-pro/benker/docs/tutorials/styled.rst

         are copied but a shallow copy is done for the values (in general, it is not a problem if you use non-mutable values like :class:`str`).

--   *cell_group*: a way to distinguish the body cells, from the header and the footer.
+-   *nature*: a way to distinguish the body cells, from the header and the footer.
 The default value is "body", but you can use "header", "footer" or whatever is suitable for your needs.
     This kind of information is in general not stored in the styles,